top of page

 INACTIVE/ARCHIVED:

-This doctoral dissertation project pinpoints where China's urbanization policy falls short of integrating rural migrant families into urban life.
+This doctoral dissertation project pinpoints where China's urbanization policy falls short of integrating rural migrant families into urban life, with focus on schooling, housing, and urban social security.

 An offshoot from the hydrological research at the Earth Institute, this project compares centralized and decentralized mode of governance in regard to the outcomes for groundwater depletion.